SHoang6702/SHoang_Text_Editor/README.md

 # SHoang_Text_Editor
 The Just Another Text Editor (JATE) was designed to be used both online and offline.
 It is a simple text editor that can be installed from the web apllication onto your computer to be used while offline.
 This allows you to use it whenever you neet to even when you do not have easy access to the internet.

+Below is an example of the installed version of the application
 ![Render](./assets/images/installed.png)
 ## Note
 Loading of page is extremely slow due to free version of render